photoangell/provejs-jquery/README.md

 	- **Type:** string or false,
 	- **Required:** false,
 	- **Default:** 'change keyup click blur',
 	- **Description:** The events on which you want to live validation to happen.
 A value of false will disable live validation.
+The default value for trigger changes on two conditions 1) input type and 2) if the input is already in the form DOM at the time `form.prove()` is called.
+In other words, if you are dynamically inserted your form inputs after `form.prove()` than you should specify the event trigger values.
+If you are not dynamically inserted form inputs than you can all prove to determine the live event triggers.
+See $.fn.proveTriggers() for details on the default triggers.
 - `throttle`
 	- **Type:** int,
 	- **Required:** false,